 Step by step guidance on the Employment Tribunal Process

-In this episode 193 of the podcast I bring you the third in a mini series covering step by step guidance on the Employment Tribunal process.
+In this episode 192 of the podcast I bring you the second in a mini series covering step by step guidance on the Employment Tribunal process.
 This is applicable for both employees who may want to make a claim and employers who may be defending a claim.

-- Why it is important to complete the agenda supplied by the Tribunal.
+- Why you must adhere to the dates set by the Employment Tribunal.

 Fixed Price Advice from Real Experts

 As part of our HR Harbour annual subscription service for employers we provide guidance and training for employers, supervisors and managers.
 If you would like to know more about the HR Harbour Service and how you can get unlimited support from as little as £210 per month please contact me for a no obligation discussion – firstname.lastname@example.org or you can find full details here: HR Harbour

 Don’t forget you can contact us by telephone 01983 897003, 01722 653001, 020 3470 0007, 0191 375 9694 or 023 8098 2006